 - Create a Pivot cell by clicking on the "Transform" dropdown, and then selecting "Pivot".

-- From "Pivot Source", select a dataframe to be aggregated.
+- From "Pivot Source", select a dataframe or query result to be aggregated.
 After selecting your dataframe, all of its columns will appear in the field picker on the left.

 - To render data in the Pivot cell, drag a column from the field picker into the Pivot cell configuration.